 Postgraduate research study

-CVSSP is a destination of choice for postgraduate talent and it is part of the Department of Electrical and Electronic Engineering which is ranked second in the Guardian newspaper league table 2020.
+CVSSP is a destination of choice for postgraduate talent and it is part of the Department of Electrical and Electronic Engineering.

-- Cohort-based research training with training weeks on transferrable skills, science schools on research topics and facilitated sandpits for agile cross-disciplinary team solution to industry challenges.
+- Cohort-based research training with training weeks on transferable skills, science schools on research topics and facilitated sandpits for agile cross-disciplinary team solution to industry challenges

 - Individual research training to develop in- depth research experience and specific skills tailored for the individual and their personal career development plan